openedx/codejail-service/api_tests/README.rst

    * denial tests that are still passing (which should not happen, and likely indicates a badly written test)
    * allow/support tests that are now failing for some reason (which would be strange, and should be investigated)
    * tests that do not follow the naming scheme

+Limitations
+***********

+Some aspects of the sandbox can't be readily tested in an automated fashion, or can't be tested thoroughly.

+* The sandboxed code should not have access to the environment variables that are set in the webapp's environment; these may contain sensitive information.
+The ``sudo`` call that codejail makes should have a side effect of creating a new environment mapping.
+However, it's not clear exactly what we should look for if we wanted to test this properly.

+  * The tests check for a few likely env vars, but it is not certain that they have been set, so the test might provide a false negative.
+  * The API tests will check for the presence of ``CJS_TEST_ENV_LEAKAGE``, an optional variable that can be used for testing.
+Deployers are encouraged to set ``export CJS_TEST_ENV_LEAKAGE=yes`` in their webapp's environment so that this test can reliably detect leakage.

+* Process limits are configurable, and these tests aren't aware of what configuration has been performed in the deployment.
+It's difficult to write tests that will pass for all working deployments.

+  * Tests have been added for excessive runtime, memory allocation, file size, and process forking.
+The tests use truly excessive inputs (e.g. 1 GB of memory) to ensure that any general-purpose deployment's reasonable limits are passed.
+Deployments that have occasion to allow more extreme resource use may need to adjust these tests.
+  * CPU time is not tested, as it can't meaningfully be tested independently of wall clock time (at least without knowing in advance the forking limit).
+  * Only single-file size limit is tested, as codejail's process-limit mechanism cannot limit totalled filesystem writes.
+  * Deployers could augment the existing API tests using knowledge of their own configured limits.
+However, the codejail library has unit tests for process limits, and it may be better to rely on those tests to ensure that the configuration mechanism works properly.
+(Process limits are configured in-process, and are therefore less fragile and less in need of API tests than the AppArmor-based confinement mechanism.)